zedr/clean-code-python/README.md

 # type: ignore

 # This is a module-level name.
-# It"s good practice to define these as immutable values, such as a string.
+# It's good practice to define these as immutable values, such as a string.
 # However...
 fullname = "Ryan McDermott"